Warren Mosler: Automotive and maritime interests

 Mosler developed several luxury sports cars and supercars, including the Consulier GTP and the Mosler MT900.
 Starting in 1985, his cars were marketed by startup company Consulier, later renamed Mosler Automotive.

 His models were marked by excellent performance and high speeds.
 Mosler was so confident about one of his models, the Consulier GTP, that he offered a bounty of $25,000 to anyone who could beat it in a race.
 Car and Driver took up the gauntlet and defeated his car.
 Mosler noted that the model used in the race was a worn-out Consulier and even so offered to pay if he was allowed to use his own driver and replace the brake pads.
 Car and Driver refused.
 Mosler subsequently offered the challenge once more for a higher bounty of $100,000 and held an event at Sebring where the Consulier again proved to be far quicker than any other road car.

 In the 1990s he developed environmentally friendly vehicles including both electric cars and composite-bodied automobiles.
 The company was sold in June 2013.

 Mosler also designed his own catamaran that he prides on being much lighter, faster, and more fuel-efficient than other models.
-He is operating a unique 'tandem' four-hulled ferry that doesn't promote sea sickness to take passengers from St. Croix to St. Thomas.
+He is operating a unique 'tandem' four-hulled ferry to take passengers from St. Croix to St. Thomas.
+It was designed not to promote sea sickness, though its effectiveness is debated.